haskell/cabal/CONTRIBUTING.md

 names.
 When running `cabal-install` test suites, one need only use `cabal test` or `cabal run <test-target>` in order to test locally.

+## Running other checks locally

+Various other checks done by CI can be run locally to make sure your code doesn't fail annoyingly once you push it. `make checks` will do these checks.
+The list of checks is expected to grow over time, to make it easier to avoid CI turnaround on simple problems.

 ## QA Notes

 Manual Quality Assurance (QA) is performed to ensure that the changes impacting